Eratosthenes/denoue/README.md

 ```

 ### JGroup
 A JGroup is a JObject that has a key and takes a JDict as its value.
-A denoue can take any JObject, so it can accept a JGroup.
+A denoue logger can take any JObject, so it can accept a JGroup.
 For example:

 ```
 jlog := New()